richamathur-flex/richamathur-flex/README.md

  I’m continuously building projects, experimenting with AI architectures, and exploring how intelligent systems can transform real-world business processes.

-Let’s connect, collaborate, and build the future of AI together!

 🛠️ Tech Stack

 **AI/ML:**